alessandroloverde/devPortfolio/content/about.md

 ]
 ---

-<span class="special inlineIcon--layers"></span>My journey began quite long ago, as a Web Designer, where I followed the evolution from static websites to modern, dynamic, and responsive web apps.
+<span class="bigCircle inlineIcon--layers"></span>My journey began quite long ago, as a Web Designer, where I followed the evolution from static websites to modern, dynamic, and responsive web apps.
 This solid foundation in design has given me a deep understanding of UI, UX, and design principles, which I now seamlessly integrate into my dev workflow to create intuitive, user-friendly interfaces.

 My current tech stack includes **Vue.js**, JavaScript **(ES6)**, **TypeScript**, and **SASS**.
 I have extensive experience with Nuxt.js for building robust, server-side rendered applications and use Jest for unit testing to ensure my code is reliable and of high quality.